ghost-ng/broot/Readme.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Check out the [Contributing](https://github.com/MidnightSeer/broot/blob/master/contributing.md) section for more information on how to add your own plugins.

 ## Contributors